TheOdinProject/curriculum/git/foundations_git/git_basics.md

    origin  git@github.com:USER-NAME/git_test.git (push)
    ```

    This displays the URL of the repository you created on GitHub, which is the remote for your local copy. <span id="default-remote"></span>You may have also noticed the word *origin* at the start of the `git remote -v` output, which is the name of your remote connection.
-The name "origin" is both the default and the convention for the remote repository, but it could have just as easily been named "party-parrot" or "dancing-banana".
-(Don't worry about the details of origin for now; it will come up again near the end of this tutorial.)
+The name "origin" is both the default and the convention for the remote repository, but it could have just as easily been named "party-parrot" or "dancing-banana" (don't worry about the details of origin for now; it will come up again near the end of this tutorial).

 #### Use the Git workflow